Military Spouse Scholarships: Finding, Applying and Getting One!Updated: November 3, 2022

 If your spouse is on active duty, try starting with on-base resources.
 For example, the Airman & Family Readiness Centers, Employment Readiness staff and Military and Family Support Centers can offer spouses a plethora of information, including employment, educational services, and scholarship information.
 These are great resources that are unfortunately underutilized by many military families.

 The Veterans Benefits Administration offers a wide variety of services for military families, including VA spouse school benefits for surviving spouses and spouses of permanently disabled Veterans with a service-connected disability.
 Navigating VA benefits can be a challenge, and there are both government and nonprofit staff who can walk you through the process.

 Military spouse and Auxiliary clubs near base frequently offer scholarships for military spouses and dependents.

 Your School’s Financial Aid Department

-The university or college you are applying for or currently attending will guide you in your scholarship search.
+Representatives from the university or college you are applying for or currently attending will guide you in your scholarship search.
 They may have specific military spouse school benefits and scholarships available or will be able to provide a list of general scholarships.
-Two things to keep in mind: remember you are more than a military spouse.
-You may qualify for a scholarship based on your ethnic background, area of study, income bracket, or your GPA.
-Second- you will need to fill out a FAFSA (Federal Application for Student Aid) for many options, including Pell Grants, through the financial aid office.
+You may qualify for a scholarship based on your ethnic background, area of study, income bracket, or GPA.
+You will need to fill out a Federal Application for Student Aid (FAFSA) for many options, including Pell Grants, through the financial aid office.
 Do not hesitate to ask for support while filling out this form.